 Facebook Job Alert

-Facebook now have this handy tool on their Facebook app and website that lets you set up a job alert.
+Facebook now has this handy tool on its app and website that lets you set up a job alert.
 You can also narrow down a job search to a specific area.
 You go to the briefcase icon on the Facebook app or on the website.
-The job section is on the left hand corner of the website.
+The job section is on the left-hand corner of the website.
 You can narrow down your search for a job either by location or by job type.

-You can choose from a full time job, a part time job, an internship or a volunteer position.
-It also allows you to choose a job within twenty three professions.
+You can choose from a full-time job, a part-time job, an internship or a volunteer position.
+It also allows you to choose a job within 23 professions.
 Once you have picked what you want, you can then set up an alert that lets you know about jobs in your locality.
-At the moment you can only pick one locality which will most often be the area you are looking for a job in.
+At the moment, you can only pick one locality, which will most often be the area you are looking for a job in.

 Google Job Alert

-To set up a Google Alert you need go to the Google Homepage.
+To set up a Google Alert, you need to go to the Google Homepage.